 Jeff Eden draws on his diverse civil litigation background to help clients resolve disputes, whether by means of negotiated agreements or contested hearings.

 Dan Eller assists clients with tax and business law issues in both transactions and controversies.

 Frank Erisman assists the extractive industries in the location, exploration, development and production of minerals from public, private and Native lands.

 John R. "Jack" Faust, Jr., now retired but available to us as a consultant, is an experienced appellate attorney and business litigator who remains highly regarded throughout Oregon.

 Stacie Fellows provides attorneys and clients with comprehensive legal support in estate and trust administration, guardianships and conservatorships, and the preparation of estate tax and federal gift tax returns.

-Audrea Fink is the Industry Group Manager for the Real Estate and Construction and Transportation, Ports and Maritime industry groups.
+Audrea Fink is the Industry Group Manager for the Real Estate and Construction, Manufacturing, Distribution and Retail, and Transportation, Ports and Maritime industry groups.

 Brien Flanagan helps manufacturers, marine terminals and public ports obtain the permits, authorizations and financing they need to develop state-of-the-art facilities.

 Colin Folawn helps clients resolve complex disputes, often involving the maritime and technology industries.